-- the default value is true, which enbles automatic CNI injection. - if the value is false, you must specify FSC-CNI plugin information in the NetworkAttachmentDefinitions that are referenced by WCI and require automatic fabric connectivity. - For examples of NAD files, see REFERENCE.
+- the default value is true, which enables automatic CNI injection. - if the value is false, you must specify FSC-CNI plugin information in the NetworkAttachmentDefinitions that are referenced by WCI and require automatic fabric connectivity. - For examples of NAD files, see Network Attachment Definitions (NADs). - Step 3.
+Apply a WorkloadConnectivityIntent (WCI) using the kubectl apply -f <file-name> command.